cvondrick/soundnet/README.md

 ```

 The code for loading the data is in `data/donkey_audio.lua`.
 The training code will launch several threads.
 Each thread reads a different subset of the dataset.
 It will read MP3 files into a raw waveform.
 For the labels, it reads a large binary file that stores the class probabilities computed from ImageNet and Places networks.

-If you want to fine-tune SoundNet on your own dataset, you can use `main_finetune.lua`.

 Data
 ====